section-engineering-education/engineering-education/content/articles/creating-a-finger-counter/index.md

 After clicking `create a new project`, a new window will appear.
 Click the `create` button.
 Now that we have Pycharm ready, we need to install the Python libraries we need for our project.

 ### Installing the Python libraries we need for our project
-Click the `terminal` as shown in the screenshot below then follow the steps below it.
+Click on the `terminal` as shown in the screenshot below then follow the steps below it.

 ![Terminal](/engineering-education/creating-a-finger-counter/terminal.png)